DaniBabi/MGPtrees/README.md

   * This helps view the records in a more organized way.

 6. Find the tree_ID that needs to be changed from "Sponsored": null to "Sponsored": True.
 7. Click commit changes to end the editing session.
+Add a description about the edit if you'd like.
 <img width="528" alt="image" src="https://github.com/user-attachments/assets/9093dc84-e764-43e3-9d28-f9208f340fa0" />